• Skip to primary navigation

 A few more notes:

 • The ingredient list is long, but don't let it intimidate you.
-It really is just a matter of dumping another seed or grain into the bowl.
+It is just a matter of dumping another seed or grain into the bowl.

 • Millet is one of my favourite little grains for adding to baked goods (check the link for a vegan muffin made with millet).
 Millet adds an interesting crunch but does not need to be cooked at all before adding it to these biscuits.
 Just throw it in dry.